yuanqing/vdx/README.md

 $ vdx '*.mov' --trim 0:05,0:10  # Trim from time 0:05 to 0:10
 ```

-Or run multiple operations all at once:
+Or, run multiple operations all at once:

 ```sh
 $ vdx '*.mov' --format gif --fps 12 --resize 360,640 --speed 2 --trim 0:05,0:10